falkr/ttm4115/pages/learning-goals.md

 ---

+This means there are three layers of things to learn in this course: **Technologies**, how to **specify** them, and how to organize a **development project and team**.
+Maybe we could have a separate course on each of them — there would be more than enough to learn for any of these.
+But in this course, it is especially the combination of these three layers.
+If you are working as an engineer in any realistic project, elements from all of these three layers matter, are interconnected with each other and lead to a complex problem.
+Just being good ad one of these levels is not sufficient.

 The following are the learning goals in this course.
 I think they are well-aligned with what a future employer will expect from you.
 All goals should be useful in many situations and roles within technology.